2️⃣ Black-box Analysis

 As an open-ended challenge, try replicating Figure 3b from the paper.
 We've already got all the data you need to do this, so it's just a matter of understanding and plotting the data correctly.

-Note that we've so far defined our metrics in terms of accuracy rather than KL divergence, so you should expect to see the metrics looking slightly different (also we're only averaging over a single prompt's chunks rather than over many prompts, so the data will be noisier).
-But even with these restrictions, you should still be able to get a qualitatively similar plot to Figure 3b.
-Signs of life you should look for in your plot are:
+We've defined our metrics in terms of accuracy rather than KL divergence, so expect the metrics to look slightly different (also we're only averaging over a single prompt's chunks, so the data will be noisier).
+But you should still get a qualitatively similar plot.
+Signs of life: Result Consolidation has the highest normalized position in trace (sanity check), and Plan Generation and Uncertainty Management have the highest counterfactual importance (core result).

 # YOUR CODE HERE - replicate figure 3b!